 From the reserves set forth above, a portion corresponding to renovations, repairs and tenant improvements will be determined based on renovation plans for each building.
-As of September 21, 2005, foreseen reserves provided from January to December 2005 are as follows:
+As of March 30, 2006, foreseen reserves provided from January to December 2006 are as follows:

-Item Reason Reserves for long-term renovations Average annual amount over an approximately 10-year period based on engineering reports Reserves for tenant improvements (reserves for future construction expenses required for spaces leased to tenants) Expenses of providing "free access floor"(or raised floor); expenses for other move-in construction costs (partitions etc.) Total Foreseen Amount: (annual basis) ¥1,865 million (Note1) In addition to the above-mentioned amou int, certain amounts are set aside as cash reserves for renovation pursuant to
+Item Keason Reserves for long-term renovations Average annual amount over an approximately 10-year period based on engineering reports Reserves for tenant improvements (reserves for future construction expenses required for spaces leased to tenants) Expenses of providing "free access floor" (or raised floor); expenses for other move-in construction costs (partitions etc.) Total Foreseen Amount: (annual basis) ¥2,434 million

-(Note1) In addition to the above-mentioned amount, certain amounts are set aside as cash reserves for renovation pursuant to the administrative rules of the buildings in which NBF owns condominium interests, etc.

-(Note 2) The amount of reserves set forth above is the total amount of reserves with respect to the 43 properties owned by NBF as of the end of December, 2004.
+- Note 1: In addition to the above-mentioned amount, certain amounts are set aside as cash reserves for renovation pursuant to the administrative rules of the buildings in which NBF owns condominium interests, etc. - Note 2: The amount of reserves set forth above is the total amount of reserves with respect to the 52 properties owned by NBF as of the end of December, 2005.